KarolineKlan/CSS_Final_Project_Group9/content/text-analysis.md

 | 23               | Coffee         |
 | 24               | Organic        |

-> To see a wordcloud for all the 25 different communities you can look at our [Explainer Notebook](explainer-notebook.html) under the text analysis.

-This was done in order to label get an unbiased label on each community based on 100 words which that many words can be somewhat of a challenge to do for a human.
-Furthermore, we can quickly see what products that link communities together and what type of commmunities the products link together with a one word category.
-You can read more about this analysis in the [Explainer Notebook](explainer-notebook.html) under the network analysis.
+This approach provided an unbiased label for each community based on the top 100 words, a task that would be challenging and longsome for a human to do.
+Additionally, this method allowed us to quickly identify products that link communities, as seen in the network analysis part 4.
+You can see a wordcloud for all the 25 different communities and read more about this analysis in the [Explainer Notebook](explainer-notebook.html) under the text-analysis.

 <!-- <figure>
     <img src="/images/betweenness.png" width="80%" alt="Scraping">
     <figcaption style="text-align:center;font-style: italic;font-size:smaller;">  Figure.
 4: A dataframe showing the top betweeness centrality products in the network and the communities they link.  </figcaption>